-Shareholders liquidate regional carrier Air Italy
+Shareholders pull the plug on regional airliner Air Italy

 Italy’s transport minister, Paola De Micheli, said ‘’the decision to liquidate a company of such a size without informing the government first and without seriously evaluating other alternatives is unacceptable.”

-Unions put the number of jobs at the airline at 1,200.
-The company operated on some 30 domestic, European and trans-Atlantic routes.
+Unions put the number of jobs at the airline at 1,500.
+The company operated some 30 domestic, European and intercontinental routes.

+Industry analyst Gregory Alegi said that the plans to transform the regional carrier failed despite Qatar Airways’ expertise and deep pockets.

+The Italian government failed to support them in getting lucrative trans-Atlantic routes probably because they did not want to hurt national carrier Alitalia’s hopes of recovering from financial trouble, Alegi said.

 Air Italy said in a statement that all Air Italy flights through Feb.
 25 would be operated by other carriers as previously scheduled, while passengers with flights after that date would be rebooked on other airlines or refunded.